-Profit or loss from a business or profession must be explained in Schedule C, except that farmers who keep no books or who keep books on the cash basis must obtain Form 1040F and fill it in instead of Schedule C. Farmers who Farmers who keep books on the accrual basis may also substitute Form 1040F for Schedule C if they so desire.
+Profit or loss from a business or profession must be explained in Schedule C, except that farmers who keep no books or who keep books on the cash basis must obtain Form 1040F and fill it in instead of Schedule C. Farmers who keep books on the accrual basis may also substitute Form 1040F for Schedule C if they so desire.
 If you include in your income loans received from the Commodity Credit Corporation, attach a statement explaining the details.

-If you sell merchandise on the installment plan and your return is made on that basis, attach a schedule showing separately for the years 1942, 1943, 1944, and 1945 the following: (a) Gross sales; (b) cost of goods sold; (c) gross profit; (d) percentage of gross profit to gross sales; (e) amount collected; (f) gross profit on amount collected.
+If you sell merchandise on the installment plan and your return is made on that basis, attach a schedule showing separately for the years 1944, 1945, 1946, and 1947 the following: (a) Gross sales; (b) cost of goods sold; (c) gross profit; (d) percentage of gross profit to gross sales; (e) amount collected; (f) gross profit on amount collected.

-If you make your return on the accrual basis, you may deduct either (a) the amount of accounts receivable arising from sales or services, which became wholly worthless within the taxable year or (b) a reasonable addition to a duly established reserve for bad debts.
-On either the cash or the accrual basis you may deduct the amount of any business loans which became wholly
+If you make your return on the accrual basis, you may deduct either (a) the amount of accounts receivable arising from sales or services, which became wholly worthless within the taxable year, or (b) a reasonable addition to a duly established reserve for bad debts.
+On either

-Schedule D.-Gains and Losses from Sales or Exchanges of Capital Assets, Etc.
+Schedule D.- Gains and Losses from Sales or Exchanges of Capital Assets, Etc.

 If you sold or exchanged any capital assets or other property during the year, fill in the separate sheet entitled Schedule D (Form 1040).
-Profit from the sale of property held for personal use, including your personal residence
+Profit from the sale of property held for personal use, including your personal